Niyati27/TableTracker/README.md

 ```
 Configure the cloud services:

-Follow instructions in each subdirectory (aws, gcp, azure) for setting up respective cloud resources.
+Follow instructions in subdirectory for setting up project.
 Install dependencies and start the backend:
 ```bash
 cd server